ServiceNowDevProgram/SpoketoberfestResources/CONTRIBUTING.md

 1. Once you click accept, it loads those files into the SN Instance, and you must then use Studio to Commit to your Repo.

 ## List of suggested IntegrationHub Spokes

+Or open an issue letting us know that you would like to create a different integration than what is listed.

 * [Airtable](https://github.com/ServiceNowDevProgram/Spoketoberfest_Airtable)
 * [Bamboo](https://github.com/ServiceNowDevProgram/Spoketoberfest_Bamboo)